hueeylow/python/python_miami.md

 <img src="https://github.com/hueeylow/python/blob/main/09_PredictionModel_Output.gif ">
 <br>
 <b> (8) Heatmap plot of prediction model </b><br>  <br>
 Prediction values in the heatmap explains that variables are correlated either -1.0 or +1.0.
 Closer to 1.0 shows strong positive relationship and vice-versa for -1.0.
 As the target variable here is sales price, values closer to 1.0 would mean the attribute has high selling price.
-For example, houses located nearest to Miami central Business District and Subcenter has the highest selling price. <br>
+For example, houses located nearest to Miami central Business District and Subcenter has the highest selling price.
+Houses located near the ocean or rail line has lower selling price due to limited amentities and facilities around.<br>
 <br>
 <img src="https://github.com/hueeylow/python/blob/main/10_Heatmap_PredictionModel.gif">
 <br>